• Skip to primary navigation

 • Kiwi: This nutrient-dense fruit is high in vitamin C, vitamin K, vitamin E, fiber, and potassium.
 It’s also an excellent source of antioxidants.

-• Peas: Compared to other vegetables, peas are high in protein.
+• Peas: Compared to other vegetables, peas are a good source of protein.
 They are also a great source of vitamins A, K, C, iron, and fiber.

 Green Food Recipes